vedph/cadmus-doc/migration/rendering/components/renderer-filters.md

   - `NewLine`: the newline marker to use.
 The default value is the/ newline sequence of the host OS.
   - `Trimming`: a value indicating whether trimming spaces/tabs at both sides of any inserted newline is enabled.
   - `CrLfRemoval`: a value indicating whether CR/LF should be removed when filtering.
 When this is true, any CR or CR+LF or LF is replaced with a space.

+## Source ID

+👉 Replace all the source identifiers delimited between a specified pair of opening and closing tags with the corresponding mapped identifiers got from the rendering context.
+For instance, a segment source ID with form `seg/itemId/nodeId` is mapped to a target ID like `seg123`.
+This assumes that the source ID is prefixed by the map name (e.g. `seg`) followed by a slash.

+- ID: `it.vedph.renderer-filter.source-id`
+- options:
+  - `TagOpen`: the tag opening the fragment key to be mapped (default `#[`).
+  - `TagClose`: the tag closing the fragment key to be mapped (default `]#`).
+  - `OmitUnresolved`: true to omit unresolved keys rather than passing them though.

+## Thesaurus

+👉 Lookup any thesaurus entry by its ID, replacing it with its value when found, or with the entry ID when not found.

+- ID: `it.vedph.renderer-filter.mongo-thesaurus`
+- options:
+  - `ConnectionString`: connection string to the Mongo DB.
+This is usually omitted and supplied by the client code from its own application settings.
+  - `Pattern`: the regular expression pattern representing a thesaurus ID to lookup: it is assumed that this expression has two named captures, `t` for the thesaurus ID, and `e` for its entry ID.
+The default pattern is a `$` followed by the thesaurus ID, `:`, and the entry ID.